 - Look forward to

 Making it easy to read means using a streamlined, uncluttered format.
 Stick to a single, main topic rather than try to cram in everything under the sun.
-Keeping the content short, adding a compelling image or two, and formatting the text so its easily to scan are other ways to give your audience some reading pleasure.
+Keeping the content short, adding a compelling image or two, and formatting the text so it's easy to scan are other ways to give your audience some reading pleasure.

 Don’t send your emails from a “do not reply” address, either.
 This is particularly important if your newsletter asks a clever question.
 Seeing a “do not reply” address sends the message that you really don’t want to hear from the recipients, even if they have a clever response.
 You want to encourage interaction and strengthen the connection, not deter it.